Welcome to our Governors' section.

 I decided to become a governor to have a wider picture of the inner workings of the school and to see how everything synchronizes together from children, teachers, parents, governors, other school staff and the wider community.
 Working with cohesion is wonderful to see and shows how our school will go from strength to strength by working as a collective towards the same goal.

-Miss Rosalind Dempsey - Clerk to Governors
+Mrs Lesley Maxwell - Clerk to Governors

 School Financial Benchmarking